winstonleedev/raft-bench/README.md

 # raft-bench

+raft-bench is a benchmark to compare the performance between [etcd](../../raft), [hashicorp](../../raft) and [dragonboat](../../raft)'s RAFT library

-raft-bench is an example usage of etcd's [raft library](../../raft).
-It provides a simple REST API for a key-value store cluster backed by the [Raft][raft] consensus algorithm.
+It provides raw performance insight of a key-value store cluster backed by the [Raft][raft] consensus algorithm.

+Benchmark results are as follow

 [raft]: http://raftconsensus.github.io/